Did you Know?

 With your informed consent, an internal vaginal and/or rectal examination may take place in order for the therapist to thoroughly assess the function of the pelvic floor muscles and therefore, plan out an appropriate treatment plan.

 After the physical examination, education on findings and a proposed treatment plan tailored to your specific needs and goals are discussed.
+You will get a detailed pelvic floor physiotherapy in Toronto and it will help you in getting relief from your pelvic floor issues.

 You will always see the same therapist, and every treatment/assessment will be discussed and explained to you fully.